Achieving and maintaining air quality in New Hampshire that is protective of public health and our natural environment.

 These functions continue today but after the CAA Amendments of 1977 and 1990, the responsibilities broadened to also include implementation of many specific technology-based emission standards, permitting of sources, collection of emission report and fees, coordination of air quality planning with highway and mass transit planning, and prevention of significant deterioration of air quality.

-Env-A 1400, Regulated Toxic Air Pollutants Informational Webinar and Draft Rule
+Env-A 1400, Regulated Toxic Air Pollutants, Public Hearing and Comment Period for the Proposed Rule

 Working to Achieve and Maintain Clean Air